-Method of Calculation: Total the number of movement restrictions in Profiler (i.e. hold orders and quarantines recorded with action codes of HO or QH, respectively); premises in Tick Tracker with a status of Infested, Exposed, or Adjacent; restricted herds in SCS; Calculate the percent change between the total for the current fiscal year and average of the previous 5 fiscal years.
+Method of Calculation: Total the number of movement restrictions (i.e. hold orders and quarantines recorded with action codes of HO or QH, respectively); premises with a status of Infested, Exposed, or Adjacent; and the restricted herds in TexCore; Calculate the percent change between the total for the current fiscal year and average of the previous five fiscal years.

 Data Limitations: Any disease/pest outbreak would result in an increase in reportable diseases and pests and therefore a variance from target.
 Data is also collected from USDA staff.
-SCS is a third party system.